cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 The weakness of using the deref traits, is the difficulty we have to initialize our lazy variable with a dynamic input.
 That can be crucial for codes with dependencies injections.
-But it's the price we pay to have a beautifull generic crate!
+But it's the price we pay to have a beautiful generic crate!